 Procedures shall be the same as those followed for certificated personnel, except that non-certificated personnel shall not be entitled to a contract as prescribed by State Board of Education Rules.
-The supervisor recommending the appointment must explain the circumstances that necessitate employing a non-certificated instructional person.
+The supervisor recommending the appointment must explain the necessitate employing non-certificated circumstances that a instructional person.
 A copy of such material shall be placed in the employee's personnel file.